karmatr0n/karmatr0n.github.io/_posts/2015-01-30-apps-per-idev.markdown

 You have to connect all your devices and run the program to get a list including each UUID and name per device, with a list of installed applications that includes its category, version, name and path to the disk (nand).

-The script does not depend on the jailbreak, and you should authorize the computer when each device asks if should the device trust on that.
+The script does not depend on the jailbreak, and you should authorize to your computer when each device asks if it should trust on that.

 Its design is very simple, the program gets an array of strings with the UUID of each device connected to your computer through the _device_list_ method defined in the _iDevice_ class.
 So, behind the scenes the idevice gem is using _Ruby-FFI_ to implement the bindings for the functions included in the libimobiledevice and libplist libraries.